DeigoC/CTRIM-App/README.md

 An informative app about CTRIM for everyday people

+## Updating the app for playstore console
+Check the local.properties file under the android folder check pubspec.yaml file
+Check Android Manifest file
+Check build.gradle under Android

+in the yaml file: a.b.c + X bit
+Add 1 to the X for version code

 ## Getting Started

 This project is a starting point for a Flutter application.